MicrosoftDocs/WSL/WSL/case-sensitivity.md

 > [!NOTE]
 > In the past, if you had files whose name differed only by case, these files could not be accessed by Windows, because Windows applications treat the file system as case insensitive and cannot distinguish between files whose names only differ in case.
 While Windows File Explorer will show both files, only one will open regardless of which you select.

-## Adjust the case sensitivity of files and directories
+## Change the case sensitivity of files and directories

 The following steps explain how to change a directory on the Windows file system so that it is case-sensitive and will recognize files and folders that differ only by case.